 Environmental: The site is located within the geographical limits of the Wekiva Study Area, as established by the Wekiva Parkway and Protection Act, Section 369.316 F.S.
 Special area regulations apply.
-Regulations include, but are not limited to: septic tank criteria, open space requirements, stormwater treatment, upland preservation, setbacks related to karst features and the watershed, and aquifer vulnerability.
+Regulations include, but are not limited to, septic tank criteria, open space requirements, stormwater treatment, upland preservation, setbacks related to karst features and the watershed, and aquifer vulnerability.
 These requirements may reduce the total net developable acreage.
 In addition to the state regulations, local policies are included in the Orange County Comprehensive Plan 2010-2030, Future Land Use Element (but not limited to) Objective FLU6.6 Wekiva and the related policies.

-Conservation Area Determination - The project site was included in a completed Orange County Conservation Area Determination CAD-19-03-038 with a certified wetland boundary survey approved by the Environmental Protection Division on August 9, 2019 to expire August 9, 2024.
+Conservation Area Determination - The project site was included in a completed Orange County Conservation Area Determination, CAD-19-03-038, with a certified wetland boundary survey approved by the Environmental Protection Division on August 9, 2019.
+CAD-19-03-038 expires August 9, 2024.
 The lake and edge wetlands are classified as a Class I wetland/surface water and cover 23.07 acres.

-Conservation Area Impacts - Any wetland encroachments will require submittal of an application for a Conservation Impact Permit to the Orange County Environmental Protection Division as outlined in Chapter 15, Article X Wetland Conservation Areas.
+Conservation Area Impacts - Any wetland encroachments will require submittal of an application for a Conservation Area Impact (CAI) Permit to the Orange County Environmental Protection Division, as outlined in Chapter 15, Article X, Wetland Conservation Areas of the Orange County Code.

 Wekiva Study Area wetland buffers - This site requires 50-foot wetland buffers.
-All plans shall show a 50-foot wetland buffer (alternative protections may also be considered) located landward of the approved wetland line with natural vegetation retained.
+All plans shall show a 50-foot wetland buffer (alternative protections may also be considered) located landward of the approved wetland line, with natural vegetation retained.
 Wetland buffers will be labeled "50-foot Undisturbed Natural Buffer".
-Comprehensive Plan Goal C2 policy C2.2.1 An upland buffer a minimum of 25 feet and an average of 50 feet shall be required for all Class I, Class II or Class III wetland systems/ conservation areas.
+Per Conservation Element Policy C2.2.1 of the Comprehensive Plan, an upland buffer a minimum of 25 feet and an average of 50 feet shall be required for all Class I, Class II, or Class III wetland systems/ conservation areas.

-Clearing Limitation - No construction, clearing, filling, alteration or grading is allowed within or immediately adjacent to a conservation area (wetland or wetland buffer) without first obtaining a wetland impact permit approved by the county and obtaining other applicable jurisdictional agency permits.
+Clearing Limitation - No construction, clearing, filling, alteration, or grading is allowed within or immediately adjacent to a conservation area (wetland or wetland buffer) without first obtaining a wetland impact permit approved by the County and obtaining other applicable jurisdictional agency permits.

-Lake Boundary - In addition the approved wetland boundary survey line, all plans shall depict and label Lake Grassmere and indicate the Normal High-Water Elevation (NHWE) of 113.08 feet (NAVD).
+Lake Boundary - In addition to the approved wetland boundary survey line, all plans shall depict and label Lake Grassmere and indicate the Normal High Water Elevation (NHWE) of 113.08 feet (NAVD).